 Marshall is a PhD candidate in the Agricultural and Resource Economics Department at Berkeley.
 He studies the impacts of climate on a range of social outcomes, including agricultural productivity, disease, and conflict.
 He also conducts fieldwork on the microeconomics of development in Africa

-Solomon is a Post Doctoral Research Fellow at the Woodrow Wilson School of Public and International Affairs at Princeton University.
+Solomon is an Assistant Professor of Public Policy at UC Berkeley.
 Hsiang studies the social impacts of climate, with a focus on economic development and political economy.
 For example, his recent work documented that the El Nino-Southern Oscillation has a strong influence on the timing of civil conflicts throughout the global tropics.
-Hsiang received a B.S. in Earth, Atmospheric and Planetary Science from MIT (2006), a B.S. in Urban Studies and Planning from MIT (2006) and a PhD in Sustainable Development from Columbia University (2011).
+Hsiang received a B.S. in Earth, Atmospheric and Planetary Science from MIT (2006), a B.S. in Urban Studies and Planning from MIT (2006), a PhD in Sustainable Development from Columbia University (2011) and did a post-doc at Princeton University and the NBER.

 David Lobell - Stanford University